-The integral of a force (or thrust) over time.
+An impulse is the integral of a force (or thrust) over time.
 If the force is constant, the impulse is simply the force multiplied by the time.
-By Newton's second law (see Newton's laws of motion), the impulse (a vector quantity) equals the change pf momentum produced by the force.
+By Newton's second law (see Newton's laws of motion), the impulse (a vector quantity) equals the change of momentum produced by the force.
 It is a useful concept when a large and variable force acts for a short time, as in an impact.
 It is measured in newton seconds (N.s).

 Related entry total impulse